ichbingautam/zephyradb/README.md

 **ZephyraDB** is a high-performance, Redis-compatible key-value store built in Go.
 It's designed to be elegant, memory-efficient, and fast, implementing core Redis functionality with modern Go best practices.

-Created as part of the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis), ZephyraDB demonstrates advanced systems programming concepts including network protocols, concurrent data structures, and distributed systems patterns.
+Created as part of the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis), ZephyraDB demonstrates advanced systems programming concepts, including network protocols, concurrent data structures, and distributed systems patterns.

 ## 🏗️ System Architecture